 You can always take the plank to a flooring business if you are not sure.

 Take a good hard look at your floor.
 Better yet, let a professional look at the damage.
 How deep are the scratches, dents, and gauges?
-Are there signs of water damage, mold or planks that have buckled?
+Are there signs of water damage, mold, or planks that have buckled?
 In that case, it may be time to shop for a new floor.
+If only a small area is damaged one could consider replacing just a few boards and have a seasoned craftsman match the new boards to the rest of the floor.

 If your hardwood floor only has surface damages all it may need is just a little TLC.
 If that is the case you can read an article we posted on how to care for hardwood floors on our website.